 Once you've downloaded the spreadsheet, you can populate it with your data.
 Any mandatory fields will be marked with an asterisk (*) in the Excel header, meaning you must include data in these cells (don't leave any cells blank!).

 Once ready to import your data click the 'Next' button.

-This step is really important to get right.
-The Import Rules will determine how we de-dupe your newly imported data against the data that is already in your CRM.
+A really important step!
+The Import Rules will determine how we de-dupe your newly imported data against the data that's already in your CRM.

 Duplicate Contacts will be identified by matching their email address with Contacts already in the CRM.
 When a duplicate is found, the importer needs to know what action to take.

 The default option of "Skip" will tell the importer to simply miss out the Contact and not create a duplicate Contact.
 Selecting "Duplicate", will mean the new Contact is still created, but to ensure that all Contacts in the CRM still have unique primary email addresses, this duplicate email address will be stored in the Additional Emails list instead of the Primary Email field.

 Duplicate Companies can be identified either by their Sales Ledger or a combination of their Company Name and Postal/Zip Code.
 If a duplicate is detected, the existing record will be used for assigning new Contacts.

 Once you've selected your preferred Import Rules, click the 'Next' button.